daniel1302/deploy-hat/README.md

 ### Requirements:

 - Application AMI has got opened port 80
-- Currently working application instances are connected to the Application Load FindLoadBalancerAction
+- Currently working application instances are connected to the Application Load Balancer

 ### Usage